rladies/community/README.md

 __We will not take into account something that was not written in the discussion forum when making the final decision__.
 This ensures transparency and the chance to share and discuss different points of view.

-11. Near the conclusion of the discussion period, the month the moderator(s) will propose a motion for "final comment period".
+11. Near the conclusion of the discussion period, the month the moderator(s) will propose a motion for the "final comment period".

-12. This motion for final comment period (FCP) will provide a summary comment trying to lay out the current state of the discussion and major trade offs/points of disagreement.
+12. This motion for the final comment period (FCP) will provide a summary comment trying to lay out the current state of the discussion and major trade-offs/points of disagreement.
 Will also change the tag to `final comment period`.

-13. The final comment period lasts 10 calendar days, and will be advertised via slack and R-Ladies chapter communications again by the Leadership Team.
+13. The final comment period lasts 10 calendar days and will be advertised via Slack and R-Ladies chapter communications again by the Leadership Team.
 During the final comment period, participants will have a chance to share any final thoughts before the discussion is closed.

 14. If substantial new arguments or ideas are raised during this final comment period, the FCP is canceled, and the request for feedback issue goes back into `soliciting feedback` mode for 10 more calendar days.

-15. The Leadership Team together with the moderator(s) decide what constitude a "substantial new arguments or ideas".
-The 10 day extension is a one-time occurrence per discussion.
+15. The Leadership Team together with the moderator(s) decides what constitutes a "substantial new argument or idea".
+The 10-day extension is a one-time occurrence per discussion.

-16. Two days before the 10 day extension is finished, the the moderator(s) will propose a motion for "final comment period" with the same characteristic states in point 12.
+16. Two days before the 10-day extension is finished, the moderator(s) will propose a motion for a "final comment period" with the same characteristics stated in point 12.

 17. When FCP finalizes, the issue will be tagged as `Leadership Agenda` by the moderator(s).